China seals city as its worst virus outbreak in a year grows

 In Wuhan, the central city where the first cases of COVID-19 were identified in late 2019, mass testing has shown some of its newly reported cases have a high degree of similarity to cases discovered in Jiangsu province.
 Those cases have been identified as being caused by the highly transmissible delta variant that first was identified in India.

-Meanwhile, another COVID-19 hotspot was emerging in the city of Zhangjiajie, near a scenic area famous for sandstone cliffs, caves, forests and waterfalls that inspired the on-screen landscape in the “Avatar” films.
+Meanwhile, another COVID-19 hotspot was emerging in the city of Zhangjiajie, near a scenic area in Hunan province famous for sandstone cliffs, caves, forests and waterfalls that inspired the on-screen landscape in the “Avatar” films.

-The city ordered residential communities sealed Sunday, preventing people from leaving their homes.
+The city, with a population of about 1.5 million, ordered residential communities sealed Sunday, preventing people from leaving their homes.
 In a subsequent order on Tuesday, officials said no one, whether tourist or resident, could leave the city.

 The city government’s Communist Party disciplinary committee on Wednesday issued a list of local officials who “had a negative impact” on pandemic prevention and control work who would be punished.